 By: Sukhwant Singh

 Elijah Moore couldn’t have asked for a better spot to have been drafted to.
 The New York Jets are on the way up.
-Yes, you heard that right, barring any injuries to it’s core players, this team is on the rise.
-New coaching staff led by head coach Robert Saleh and offensive coordinator Mike LaFleur will be installing their version of the West Coast system.
+Yes, you heard that right, barring any injuries to its core players, this team is on the rise.
+The new coaching staff led by head coach Robert Saleh and offensive coordinator Mike LaFleur will be installing their version of the West Coast system.

 Falling into the second round of the 2021 draft, the Jets wasted no time in scooping up Moore.
 Moore had a fantastic junior season at Ole Miss.
-He amassed 86 receptions, 1193 yards and 8 TDs.
+He amassed 86 receptions, 1193 yards, and 8 TDs.
 Moore also made the 2020 Consensus All-America team.
-In fact the 1193 receiving yards was second in the SEC only to Heisman trophy winner DeVonta Smith.
+In fact, the 1193 receiving yards were second in the SEC only to Heisman trophy winner DeVonta Smith.

 We all know that there are two types of best friends for a quarterback especially a young one.
 Either a tight end or slot wide receiver to work those short over the middle routes.
 This is where Moore excels.
 He is insanely good after the catch in the open field.
 This will help Wilson out tremendously to get rid of the ball quickly to a play-maker liker Moore.